Zurcher v. Stanford Daily: Background

 The United States District Court for the Northern District of California granted declaratory relief to The Stanford Daily and held that a warrant for the search of a third party not suspected of criminal activity (a "nonsuspect third party") is forbidden by the Fourth and Fourteenth Amendments unless there is probable cause to find a subpoena duces tecum to be impracticable.
-The court did not believe requiring police forces to obtain information from third parties using the subpoena process, rather than the warrant process, would be detrimental to criminal investigations because innocent third parties in possession of evidence are not incentivized to tamper with or hide evidence.
+The court did not believe that requiring police to obtain information from third parties using the subpoena process, rather than the warrant process, would be detrimental to criminal investigations because innocent third parties in possession of evidence are not incentivized to tamper with or hide evidence.
 Therefore, the District Court did not believe that a warrant was necessary to preserve the effectiveness of criminal investigations when they are issued to obtain evidence from nonsuspect third parties.

 The United States Court of Appeals for the Ninth Circuit affirmed and adopted the District Court's ruling.

-Legal Issues
+Legal issues

 Fourth Amendment

-The main question posed in this case was how the Fourth Amendment should be applied to searches of third parties, where "state authorities have probable cause to believe that fruits, instrumentalities, or other evidence of crime is located on identified property but do not have probable cause to believe that the owner or possessor of that property is himself implicated in the crime" that is being investigated.
+The main question posed in this case was how the Fourth Amendment should be applied to searches of third parties, in which "state authorities have probable cause to believe that fruits, instrumentalities, or other evidence of crime is located on identified property but do not have probable cause to believe that the owner or possessor of that property is himself implicated in the crime" that is being investigated.

 First Amendment

-There was also a First Amendment question at issue in this case.
-The Stanford Daily asserted that their First Amendment rights were violated by the search and seizure of photographs from their offices.
-They argued that the issuance of warrants for the search of press facilities chills speech because searches physically disrupt newspaper publication operations, and would cause confidential sources of information to fear providing such information to the press in the future given the possibility that their confidentiality could be destroyed by an unannounced search conducted by state authorities.
-Therefore, the Court also answered the question of whether and how search warrants can be applied to the press and in situations where the materials being seized might be protected by the First Amendment.
+A First Amendment question was also at issue in the case.
+The Stanford Daily asserted that its First Amendment rights were violated by the search and seizure of photographs from its offices.
+The newspaper argued that the issuance of warrants for the search of press facilities chills speech because searches physically disrupt newspaper publication operations.
+The paper also argued that such searches would cause confidential information sources to fear providing information to the press given the possibility that their confidentiality could be destroyed by an unannounced search conducted by state authorities.
+Therefore, the court also answered the question of whether and how search warrants can be applied to the press and in situations in which the materials being seized might be protected by the First Amendment.